nancijf/StudyCards/README.md

 - Updated card image layout to take advantage of larger screen sizes
 - Added loading indicator when importing cards from other sources

-Devices:
+## Frameworks and APIs:
+- Core Data
+- Quizlet API 2.0 https://quizlet.com/api/2.0/docs -- This API requires a free developer key you can get by registering for a Quizlet account then signing up for an API 2.0 developer key.

+Other notes:
+  - Written in Swift 2.3
   - Runs on iPhone and iPad, iOS 9.3+
-  Written in Swift 2.3